NREL/ComStock.github.io/docs/upgrade_measures/hvac_vrf_doas_upsizing.md

 {:refdef}

 {:refdef: style="text-align: center;"}
 Figure 13.
-Distribution of VRF annual average COP~comp&fan,operating~ {:refdef}
+Distribution of VRF annual average COP<sub>comp&fan,operating</sub>
+{:refdef}

 Figure 13 shows annual average operating COP comparisons between two sizing scenarios.
 Because the upsizing is geared toward the colder region, the upsizing in those regions reduces the rated COP (i.e., bigger units tend to have lower-rated COP), resulting in decreased operating COPs.
 Also, installing larger units (to handle heating demand) also means lower part load ratios when handling cooling demand during cooling season and this will result in more cycling losses at mild conditions.